top of page

 Yes, and they’re often overlooked.
 If your child receives your property as a gift, it could affect them financially:

-Passing your home to your children is a big decision and while it can feel like a generous and loving gesture, it needs careful thought.
-The tax rules, family dynamics, and future implications can be complex, so it’s worth taking time to get the right advice before acting.
+Passing your home to your children is a big decision.
+While it can feel like a generous and loving gesture, it needs careful thought.
+The tax rules, family dynamics, and future implications can be complex.
+Therefore, it’s worth taking time to get the right advice before acting.

 If you’re thinking about gifting property, I’m happy to talk it through with you.
-We’ll look at your options, discuss any risks, and make sure whatever you decide truly protects both you and your family.
+We’ll look at your options, discuss any risks, and ensure whatever you decide truly protects both you and your family.

 Call us on 01727 634839